mmikkel/CacheFlag-Craft3/README.md

 {% endcacheflag %}
 ```

-If you use arbitrary flags, you might want to read up on [how to invalidate caches using those flags](#invalidating-flagged-caches).
+If you use arbitrary flags, keep in mind that there's nothing that will actually invalidate those caches automatically (they'll essentially be _cold_ caches, albeit flagged).
+Read up on [the different options available for invalidating these - and other - flagged caches here](#invalidating-flagged-caches).

 ## Collecting element tags for automatic cache invalidation